kysee/zkp/README.md

 ### `zk-vote`

-This is voting system using ZKP.
+This is a voting system using ZKP.
 Voters can vote without revealing who they are.

 ### `zk-age`